GuanceCloud/datakit/internal/export/doc/en/inputs/gitlab.md

 ### Turn on GitLab CI Visualization {#ci-visible}

-Ensure that the DataFlux Func platform is available.

-By configuring GitLab Webhook, GitLab CI visualization can be achieved.
-Data reporting needs to be done through DataFlux Func, and the steps to enable it are as follows:
+By configuring GitLab Webhook, GitLab CI visualization can be achieved, the steps to enable it are as follows:

-1. Install the GitLab CI integration (script ID: `guance_gitlab_ci`) on DataFlux Func.
-Follow the installation process as referenced in [GitLab CI Integration Configuration](https://func.<<<custom_key.brand_main_domain>>>/doc/script-market-guance-gitlab-ci/){:target="_blank"};
-2. In GitLab go to `Settings` > `Webhooks`, configure the URL to the API address obtained from step one.
-Trigger configure Job events and Pipeline events, and click Add webhook to confirm the addition;
+In GitLab go to {{ UISteps "Settings,Webhooks" ","}}, configure the URL to the API address obtained from step one.
+Trigger configure **Job events** and **Pipeline events**, and click Add webhook to confirm the addition;

-Triggering the GitLab CI process will allow you to log in to <<<custom_key.brand_name>>> to view the execution status of CI after completion.

 ## Metric {#metric}